CISteefel/CrunchTope/README.md

-# Instructions for Building PETSc and CrunchFlow on Windows
+# Instructions for Building PETSc and CrunchFlow on Windows (edited on 2024/10/08)
 ## Install Microsoft Visual Studio with Fortran compilers

-You can install Microsoft Visual Studio 2022 from the [link](https://visualstudio.microsoft.com/downloads/).
-Unfortunately, Microsoft Visual Studio 2019 is not available at the moment.
+We recommend to use Microsoft Visual Studio Community 2022 to build CrunchFlow on Windows.
+You can install Microsoft Visual Studio Community 2022 from the [link](https://visualstudio.microsoft.com/downloads/).
+When installing it, we select "Python development" and "Desktop development with C++".

 For Fortran compilers, we need to install [Intel oneAPI Base Kit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html#gs.9yaz3k) and [oneAPI HPC toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html#gs.9yazr2).
 It is recommeneded to install Intel oneAPI Base Kit first.
 The following instructions assume the following versions:
-VisualStudio: Visual Studio Community 2022 17.10.0
+VisualStudio: Visual Studio Community 2022 17.11.0
 Intel oneAPI Base Toolkit: 2024.1 (C:\Program Files (x86)\Intel\oneAPI)
 Intel HPC Toolkit: 2024.1 (C:\Program Files (x86)\Intel\oneAPI)

-Once you stalled them, create a new Visual Studio project to confirm Fortan option is available (you can see "Fortran" in "Empty Project" for example) and run a simple Fortran program:
+Once you stalled them, create a new Visual Studio project to confirm Fortran option is available (you can see "Fortran" in "Empty Project" for example) and run a simple Fortran program.
+You can add a Fortran file by selecting "Add New Item" in "Project".
+The name of the file can be "test.F90".
+Copy and paste the codes below to the file:
 ```
 program main
 print *, "Hello, World!"
 read(*,*)
 end program main
 ```
- Make sure that Visual Studio can find Fortran compiler.
-You may need to change the system variable `IFORT_COMPILER24` to where the Fortran compiler is.
-For example, it can be `C:\Program Files (x86)\Intel\oneAPI\compiler\2024.1\bin`
+Then, build it by selecting "Build Solution" in "Build".
+We got an issue with finding "libifcoremdd.dll" file when running the executable file.
+To fix the issue, you can add the path to the file "C:\Program Files (x86)\Intel\oneAPI\compiler\2024.2\bin" for example to the system path.

 ## Building PETSc on Windows

-Since the configure scripts for PETSc really work well only with UNIX or Linux type systems, the recommended approach is to Cygwin (see the PETSc documentation on [Microsoft Windows Installation](https://petsc.org/main/install/windows/)).
+Since the configure scripts for PETSc really work well only with UNIX or Linux type systems, our recommended approach is to Cygwin (follow the section "Native Microsoft/Intel Windows Compilers" in the PETSc documentation on [Microsoft Windows Installation](https://petsc.org/main/install/windows/)).

 ### Install Cygwin